Morse-Bott cohomology from homological perturbation theory: Motivation From Homological Perturbation Theory

 \subsection{Review of existing constructions}

-Throughout this subsection, we fix a flow category $\cC:=\{C_i,\cM_{i,j}\}$, such that there are finitely many nonempty $C_i$ for simplicity.
-Before giving our construction of the minimal Morse-Bott cochain complex in \S \ref{mbcochain}.
-We review the three constructions in existing literature: Austin-Braam's pull-push construction, Fukaya's push-pull construction and the cascade construction.
-For simplicity, we completely neglect the issue of signs and orientations.
+Throughout this subsection, we fix a flow category $\cC:=\{C_i,\cM_{i,j}\}$, such that there are finitely many nonempty $C_i$ for simplicity (for example one can take the flow category from Example \ref{ex:ex}).
+Before giving our construction of the minimal Morse-Bott cochain complex in \S \ref{mbcochain}, we review the three constructions in the existing literature: Austin-Braam's pull-push construction, Fukaya's push-pull construction and the cascades construction.
+For simplicity, we completely neglect the issue of signs\footnote{For curious readers who would like to verify those constructions, we point out here that Austin-Braam \cite{austin1995morse} have got incorrect orientations and signs.
+Although our construction is motivated from theirs, we will not appeal to any of their specific formulae in our proofs.} and orientations.

-\subsubsection{Austin-Braam's Morse-Bott cochain complex $(BC^{AB}, d^{AB})$}
+\subsubsection{Austin-Braam's Morse-Bott cochain complex $(BC^{\AB}, d^{\AB})$}

 Austin-Braam \cite{austin1995morse} defined the Morse-Bott cochain complex of a flow category to be